ilan53/pygame_hide_seek/README.md

      - Player 1 (Tom): Use arrow keys
      - Player 2 (Spike): Use WASD keys
    - Find Jerry before your opponent does
-   - You have 15 steps to find Jerry
+   - **Block your opponent's movement**: Each player can place one block per game to block the opponent's path.
+Click the "Place Block" button, then click on the grid.
+Press **'R'** to rotate the block between horizontal and vertical.
    - Visual feedback shows how close you are to Jerry
    - **Move Target**: Each player can click the "Move Target" button once per game to move Jerry to a new location
+   - **Surprise Gift Box**: Collect the gift box to **freeze your opponent for 2 turns**.
+The frozen player will skip their next two turns.
-   - **Computer AI**: In Player vs Computer mode, the computer can strategically use the Move Target button and considers both players' positions when making decisions
+   - **Computer AI**: In Player vs Computer mode, the computer can strategically use the Move Target button, place blocks, and considers both players' positions when making decisions

 3. **Distance Display**: